-Here at Tea, we go there.
+We go there.
 We travel to discover.
 To dream.
 To connect.
-We want to open up the world for all little citizens – whether its exploring a new place or having a new experience in your neighborhood.
-This Spring, when it came to casting for our catalogs, we didn’t reach out to our usual agencies, instead… We reached out to our Bay area neighbors.
-We wanted to connect and meet our local little citizens.
-We wanted to give them the opportunity to have a new experience right here in their own city!
+We want to open up the world for all little citizens – whether it’s exploring a new place or having a new experience in a new neighborhood.
+This fall, when it came to casting models for our catalogs, we skipped our usual agencies and instead, went to Japan!
+We wanted to connect and meet local families and we were thrilled to find such a mix of culture background.
 We met some pretty adorable and imaginative kids, and today we’d like to introduce them to you!